cbeauchesne/flask-camp/flask_camp/README.md

-test rate limit on class module pattern move Application inside Flask.api member to prevent any trouble in the future ? do not clean DB in pytest if it's collect only ban user allowed namespaces forbid narcissus
+test rate limit on class module pattern move Application inside Flask.api member to prevent any trouble in the future ? ban user allowed namespaces forbid narcissus